MyArtverse-Project/image-utils/README.md

 # MyFursona Image Utilities

-This repository contains Python scripts advanced image manipulation for generating
+This repository contains Python scripts for advanced image manipulation for generating images and files of your fluffy creatures!

-## Directory structore
+## Directory structure

 | Folder      | Description                                                                                    | Libraries                   |
 | ----------- | ---------------------------------------------------------------------------------------------- | --------------------------- |